wnka/pdp80-blog/content/posts/video-game-music.md

 ## Play Script

-I keep this script in the folder with all my music files, it will continually pick a random `.m3u` playlist.
+I keep this script in the Dropbox folder with all my music files, it will continually pick a random `.m3u` playlist.

 {{<highlight bash>}}
 while true; do